mlsdpk/path-finding-visualizer/README.md

 A tool for visualizing numerous pathfinding algorithms in two dimensions.

 This project involves minimal implementations of the popular planning algorithms, including both graph-based and sampling-based planners.
 We provide an easy-to-use GUI to control the animation process and explore different planner configurations.
-This is an ongoing work and current implementation of the project only involves four search-based planning algorithms: BFS, DFS, DIJKSTRA and A-Star.
+This is an ongoing work and current implementation of the project only involves four search-based planning algorithms: BFS, DFS, DIJKSTRA and A-Star and two sampling-based planners: RRT and RRT*.
 The project extensively uses SFML, ImGui and Modern C++ features such as smart pointers, lamda expressions along with multi-threading concepts.

 ![](figures/img0.png)